matthewoden/slackerton/README.md

 #### News Report

-Gets the latest breaking news about a subject?
+Gets the latest breaking news about a subject.

+See a full list of [news sources](NEWSSOURCES.md)

 ```
 matthewoden: hey doc whats the latest on the trade war?